aemichalowski/Data-Visualization-Portfolio/Final_Project_Part_1.md

   		- Establishing workforce training programs

-7. **Call to Action: As a public health official or community advocate, you can work to improve telehealth access in your rural communities** *(Next steps for the audience)*
+7.**Call to Action: As a public health official or community advocate, you can work to improve telehealth access in your rural communities** *(Next steps for the audience)*

   	- Building Digital Readiness for Telehealth in Rural Communities Requires Multi-sector Effort and Long-Term Investment